hapax/hapax.github.io/assets/simple-physics.md

 $$

 <span style="padding-left: 20px; display:block">
-(c) The average mass of an air molecule is $m = 5 \times 10^{-26}$ kg (once again, this is slightly larger than the mass of an N$_2$ molecule, since air is mostly nitrogen plus some heavier elements).
+(c) The average mass of an air molecule is $m = 5 \times 10^{-26}$ kg.
+(Once again, this is slightly larger than the mass of an N$_2$ molecule, since air is mostly nitrogen plus some heavier elements.)
 Estimate how long it will take an air molecule near your head to reach the wall.
 </span>

 ---

 ### 4.3.
-Rainy day dilemma<a id="sec-4-3" name="sec-4-3"></a>
+Rainy day dilemma*<a id="sec-4-3" name="sec-4-3"></a>

-(*Note.* This is a fun optional extension of collision cylinders.
-It's not needed for the final section.)
+(*Note.* This is a fun optional extension of collision cylinders, and won't be needed for the next section.)

-Let's do a twist on collision cylinders and take moving objects into account.
-Rather than do it formally and in general, we will be illustrative and specific, solving the age-old problem: should you walk or run in the rain?
+Using our cylinder technology for collisions with moving objects lets us solve the age-old problem: should you walk or run in the rain?
-Some people argue it doesn't matter (and there is infamous MythBusters episode which gets it wrong), but we can use collision cylinders to reason it out!

-We will model people as spheres (naturally), but Exercise 16 is more realistic.
+We will Keep It Spherical and model people as spheres, but see Exercise 16 for the conventional explanation of this problem where people are modelled as boxes.

 So, you are a sphere of radius $R$ caught in a rainstorm, and shelter is a distance $d$ away.
 The rain consists of tiny balls of water, falling directly down